As you all know, Zoom has become the veritable king of online-meeting platforms and is widely used by corporates and universities.

 Check out this final pipeline for it performs all our requirements!

 A good part of this project relies on MediaPipe and its modules, so it is important you understand exactly how we use them.
-To learn what else MediaPipe can do, visit our blog post on MediaPipe.
+To learn what else MediaPipe can do, visit our Introduction to MediaPipe.

 2.1 MediaPipe Hands